ThiwankiLakshani/Weather_App/README.md

 ### Contact

-For any inquiries or support, please contact [your-email@example.com].
+For any inquiries or support, please contact thilakshi.samaraweera2698@gmail.com.

----

-Thank you for using the Weather App with Django tutorial!
-We hope this guide helps you create a powerful weather application using Django.
-Happy coding!